ODINN-SciML/MassBalanceMachine/README.md

 ## Usage

 After installing the `massbalancemachine` package and setting up the Conda environment successfully, you can start exploring the example notebooks found in the `notebooks` directory.
 These notebooks are designed to walk you through using MassBalanceMachine with WGMS data, focusing initially on extracting data from the [Open Global Glacier Model (OGGM)](https://github.com/OGGM/oggm).
-This data includes comprehensive topographical and climate information for nearly all glaciers worldwide.
+This data includes comprehensive topographical information for nearly all glaciers worldwide.

-Specifically, the example notebooks concentrate on glaciers documented in the WGMS database, particularly those in Norway.
+Specifically, the example notebooks concentrate on glaciers documented in the WGMS database, particularly those in Iceland.
 They cover various topics, including:

 1. **Data Pre-processing 🌍**: Users have two options for preparing their data.
 They can choose to follow a notebook that converts their data into the WGMS format (available [here](https://github.com/ODINN-SciML/MassBalanceMachine/blob/main/notebooks/data_processing_custom.ipynb)), or they can start with their data already formatted in the WGMS standard (found [here](https://github.com/ODINN-SciML/MassBalanceMachine/blob/main/notebooks/data_processing_wgms.ipynb)).
 In both workflows, topographical and climate data are fetched and aligned with the stake measurements.
 Subsequently, the data is aggregated to a monthly resolution, preparing it for use as training data for the model.
 2. **Data Exploration 🔍**: [WIP]